TheLukaDragar/ABBhandtracking/README.md

 Exit with esc

-Recapture color by pressing z
+Recapture color by pressing r and then z when ready

+Pause with p

+Error conformation e

 If error occurs check terminal and press any key